-(3) MAGORD = X MAGORD = 2 HIGHEST ORDER FIELD TERM ≤ 6 MAGORD is the highest order term, in powers of R, that will be used to calculate off-axis fields.
+MAGORD is the highest order term, in powers of R, that will be used to calculate off-axis fields.
 It is not related to the power of the polynomial input.
 Usually MAGORD has one of the values, 2, 4 or 6.
 If MAGORD is higher than warranted by the quality of the data, particularly if data from magnetic measurements are used, then the off-axis fields may be just plain nonsense.

-If MAGORD < 0 (rectangular coordinates only), the array BZA (), on the z-axis, is taken to be in the R directions.
-Off axis expansion, in powers of R, are used to generate BZ (off axis).
+If MAGORD=-1 or -2, (rectangular coordinates only), the array BZA(), on the Z-axis, is taken to be in the R direction.
+Off axis expansions, in powers of R, are used to generate the off axis fields.
 This case is suitable for quadrupole symmetry in rectangular coordinates as viewed end-on to the beam.
+If MAGORD < -2, the rectangular coordinate magnetic field, on the axis, is in the Z direction.